Turbul3nce/Turbul3nce.github.io/_posts/2024-08-21-password-pitfalls-2024.md

 winrm-brute --hosts 10.10.10.0/24 --usernames users.txt --passwords common_passwords.txt
 ```

 And wouldn’t you know it, there was a hit!
 The password was in the format of SeasonYEAR!.
 And just like that, I was in!
-But this wasn’t just any domain user’s account, it was a Domain Admin.
+But this wasn’t just any domain user, it was a Domain Admin!
 A domain admin with a weak password.

 This penetration test serves as a reminder of how simple human errors, like predictable passwords, can still be easy wins for attackers even today.
 It underscores the critical need for enforcing strong password policies, continuous education on security hygiene, and regular auditing to catch these oversights before they become liabilities.
 Remember, the chain is only as strong as its weakest link.